 Paul is Executive Chair of digital marketing platform Shuttlerock, Chair and shareholder of Black Cat Cruises and a Director of Ngai Tahu Tourism.
 Paul is currently a board member of ChristchurchNZ.
 He recently retired from the Air New Zealand Board and also served as Director at Tourism NZ.

 Hon.
 Lianne Dalziel

 Hugh Lindo is Christchurch managing partner of national law firm Simpson Grierson.
 Hugh was inaugural chair of the Court Theatre Foundation and is currently deputy Chair of Christ’s College and on the board of College House.
-He is also the current President of the Canterbury Employers Chamber of Commerce having been on the board for 10 years.
+He is also the immediate past President of the Canterbury Employers Chamber of Commerce having been on the board for 10 years.

 Endowment and Partners Manager

 Julia Rose is our Endowment and Partners Manager.
 She works with our business partners and individual donors, forming and maintaining long-term relationships, to assist them to achieve their dreams for Christchurch and the Port Hills.

 She is well-known for her positive, professional personality and her love for travel means she enjoys experiencing new ideas and cultures.
 She believes each and every person can play a part in changing our society for the better and is looking forward to making a positive difference in the Christchurch community.